theopn/theopn.github.io/content/blog/2025-04-23-fzf-lua-parent-dir.md

 ## The Problem

 I use [GNU Stow](https://www.gnu.org/software/stow/) to manage and deploy my [Dotfiles](https://github.com/theopn/dotfiles).
-That means that my dotfiles repository has lots of nested directories:
+This means that there is a lot of nested directories in my Dotfiles repository:

 ```
 dotfiles/